 The source is available now.
 Binary packages are in the process of being built, and will appear soon at their respective download locations.

-The Wine team is proud to announce that the stable release Wine 8.0 is now available.
+The Wine development release 8.8 is now available.

 What's new in this release: